 The first city on my list was Barcelona.

-I knew a little bit about the city before I arrived, but I learned so much more before I headed off to my next destination.
+I knew a bit about the city before I arrived, but I learned so much more before I left.

-So here’s my “10 Things To Know Before Going To Barcelona” List.
+Here’s my “10 Things To Know Before Going To Barcelona” List:

 1. THERE’S TWO OFFICIAL LANGUAGES.